 “An agreeable alternative?
 Is this girl for real right now?” she asked no one in particular.
 “I don’t think so.
 I want to speak to your boss.”
 When I didn’t move fast enough, she pointed a manicured finger at me, which was more terrifying than I originally thought.
 “Now.”

-As if sensing my fear, Marjorie rushed over and asked if there was something wrong, but the look she gave me implied that no matter what I’d be in some serious shit.
+As if sensing my fear, Marjorie rushed over, the she gave me implying that no matter what came out of Naomi's mouth next, I’d be in some serious shit.

 “Tough crowd in there,” a gentleman said as I walked past him.

-“Yeah, you could say that,” I said as I kept walking, sopping up the alcohol that had made it to second base in a matter of seconds.
+“Yeah, you could say that.”
+I kept walking, sopping up the alcohol that had made it to second base in a matter of seconds.

-I’m not sure why I expected to feel better out in the muggy summer air, but all I could think about was decking Marjorie and downing the next drink I found, in that order, but at least the view out here was nice.
-There was a well-groomed walking path and gardens that swept off well into the distance, so at the very least I wasn’t going to lick my wounds by a dumpster or something equally depressing.
+I’m not sure why I expected to feel better out in the muggy summer air, but all I could think about was decking Marjorie and downing the next drink I found, in that order.
+At least the view out here was nice.
+There was a well-groomed walking path and gardens that swept off well into the distance, so at the very least I wasn’t going to lick my wounds by a dumpster.

 “It can’t be that bad.”

-“I’m sure you’ll have a great time,” I said before turning away.
-“You should get going.
-The photographers will notice if you arrive unkempt, and this humidity is a killer.”
+“Sorry.
+I um..."
+Words.
+Use your words.
+"You should get going.
+The photographers will notice if you arrive disheveled, and this humidity is a killer.”

-“They aren’t looking for me,” he said as he leaned back, stretching out his legs before crossing them at the ankle.
+“Oh, they aren’t looking for me,” he said as he leaned back, stretching out his legs before crossing them at the ankle.
 “Hell, they don’t even care that I’m here.
-Best they’ve got on me is that my ex showed up, though that’s hardly newsworthy.
-She donates to these things because her publicist told her she needs to get rid of her ice queen rep or else she won’t book anything else.”
+Best they’ve got on me is that my ex showed up, though that’s hardly newsworthy.”

 “You dated Naomi Tait?
 And lived?”
 I asked, looking him over again in disbelief.
+This guy had to be a little crazy if he fell in love with her.
+She was vapid and cruel and a thousand other things, not to mention she almost got me fired.
 “I mean, yeah she’s pretty, but that only gets you so far these days.”

 “You’d be surprised.
 She can be sweet when she wants to.”

 “Of course,” I said, standing and pointedly not looking back.
-My dress was nearly dry, but I reeked of whiskey sour, which wasn’t ideal.
+My dress was nearly dry, but I reeked of whisky, which was not exuding the young professional vibe I’d been aiming for.
 “It was nice meeting you, but I have to get back to work.”

 “Oh, there you are,” she called to me, Uncle Oscar by her side.
 “I’ve been looking everywhere for you.
 I explained what happened to Mr. Belvida, and we both agree that its best if you call it a night.”

-I looked over at him for some sign that this was a joke, but he just gave me a look that said “better luck next time, kiddo” before excusing himself from the conversation.
+I looked over at him for some sign that this was a joke, but he just gave me a look that said “better luck next time, kiddo."

 “I think Marjorie is right, kiddo,” Uncle Oscar said, looking back.
 “Just enjoy the night and start back on your work Monday.”
 In his eyes, maybe he must have thought he was helping, but ending now would be a big setback for everything that I’d worked for.